Australian native police: Gippsland

 Native Police operations in Gippsland began in 1843 with the appointment of Charles Tyers as Commissioner of Crown Lands in the region.
-Tyers had command of a permanent force of Border Police based at Eagle Point, augmented with a seasonal deployment of native police based at Boisdale.
-The closeness of the Border Police and the Native Police is demonstrated by officer Windredge, who was employed in both forces in Gippsland.
+Tyers had command of a permanent force of Border Police based at Eagle Point, augmented with a seasonal deployment of Native Police based at Boisdale.
+The closeness of the Border Police and the Native Police is demonstrated by Sergeant Windridge, who was employed in both forces in Gippsland.
 In 1845 and 1846, Tyers led his forces on extensive punitive raids around Lake Wellington, up the Avon River and down to the Gippsland Lakes region.